daleonpz/Notes/fh-dortmund/01-ESE.md

 - Spiral: When costs and risk evaluation is important, New product line, Significant changes are expected
 - RUP: development of  large, complex, engineered systems,

-## System engineering life cycle model
+## System engineering life cycle model (check slides)
 - Basically waterfall model
-- During the development of the system there is no idea how the system will be development.
+- Phases: Definition, development and deployment
 - Deployment phase:
     - We have an idea of the overall system before deploy it into subsystems
     - We distribute the system into subsystems
 - Focus on the complete system

 ## Embedded engineering life cycle model
 - 3V Model:
+    - Each V has a design, built and test phase
+    - Model level:
+        - covers the definition and simulation of the overall system functionality
+        - Implementation aspects are not considered
-    - Model level: simulate in MATLAB for example
+        - simulate in MATLAB for example
     - Prototype:
+        - is characterized by rapid prototyping hardware specific parameters become important
+        - deployment & message scheduling
+        - local design addresses the scheduling of tasks on each node
         - the system should be able to run into specific hardware correctly.
 It's important to see how the hardware reacts in the environment
         - Idea of safety requirements
     - Final product:
         - complete system (real hardware and real environment)
+        - typical problem: limited performance of the target system
         - the system is stable, safety and reliable

 - Multilevel V model:
     - the development of the complete system is decomposed into components
-    - typically stat in the prototyping phase
+    - typically start in the prototyping phase
     - the components could be developed by different companies (could be in parallel)\

 ## Advanced life cycle model and model driven development
 - Model driven architecture (MDA):
+    - An approach to IT system specification that separates the specification of system functionality from the specification of the implementation of that functionality on a particular technology platform
+    - Design once and built it on any platform
     - models the perfect system for the problem domain
-    - PIM: all the requirements must be fulfill
+    - Platform independent model - PIM: all the requirements must be fulfill.
+UML
-    - PSM: take into account things such as delays. checking is a correct refinement of PIM
+    - Platform specific model PSM: take into account things such as delays. checking is a correct refinement of PIM
+    - Models permit to detect some problems early
+    - Reduced defect detection costs
+    - Reduced costs for defect removal
+    - Traceability and portability
     - It is good to have some kind of trace between elements from different models

 - Y model: